-Mariah Carey Lures Fiancé James Packer With Alluring Leggings and Sexy Garter
+Mariah Carey Lures Fiancé James Packer With Alluring Leggings And Sexy Garter

 New Romance

-Since her break-up with former fiancé James Packer, Mariah has wasted no time climbing aboard the singles train, snagging herself a new beau almost as quickly as she said I don’t.
+Since her breakup with former fiancé James Packer, Mariah has wasted no time climbing aboard the singles train, snagging herself a new beau almost as quickly as she said I don’t.
 Mariah has made it quite known that her new love interest is one of her backup dancers, Bryan Tanaka.
 The two were seen jetting off to Hawaii together for some tropical loving and warm ocean smooching.
-It seems as though Mariah has no issues with the 13-year age gap between herself and the 33-year-old dancer, deciding that she is not going to have a “woe in me festival” about the break-up.
+It seems as though Mariah has no issues with the 13-year age gap between herself and the 33-year-old dancer, deciding that she is not going to have a “woe is me festival” about the break-up.

-Tanaka has admitted that he has always had a keen interest in his boss, for many years now, and confessed that he was happy about the break-up.
+Tanaka has admitted that he has always had a keen interest in his boss, for many years now, and confessed that he was happy about the breakup.

 “This is like a whole new start…there’s no doubt I’m going to go after her with my whole heart because she’s the girl of my dreams, it just feels right.”